titilda/appunti/Numerical Linear Algebra/index.md

 We know that $\rho(B) \ge \|B\|$ so $\exists \|\cdot\| : \|B\| \lt 1 \implies \rho(B) \lt 1$ and the theorem is applicable.

-An iterative method can always be implemented using the followinfg pseudocode struture
+An iterative method can always be implemented using the following pseudocode structure

 ```
 while (stopping criteria is not met)